 This is a valuable project for your CV, whether you are aiming for a job in tech, analytics, or any industry that values data-driven decision-making.

-Data.world has several web scraping open datasets that you can practice on.
+Data.world has several open web scraping datasets you can practice on.
 If you need help getting started, here is a tutorial on building a web scraper from scratch.

 Chatbots are software applications designed to simulate conversations with human users.
 Using Python and NLP libraries like NLTK, spaCy, or TensorFlow, you can build your own chatbot to understand and process language and generate relevant responses.